Knee Replacement Surgery in Omaha

 What is total knee arthroplasty?

-Total knee arthroplasty, also known as knee replacement surgery, is a procedure that involves replacing the knee joint with an artificial implant.
-This artifical implant, usually made of a high-density polyethylene on one side, is supported by cobalt chrome molybdenum base, and the opposite side is comprised of polished chrome molybdenum.
-These are very strong and durable materials.
-It is typically done to relieve pain and restore mobility in people who have severe knee damage from conditions such as osteoarthritis or rheumatoid arthritis.
+Total knee arthroplasty, also referred to as knee replacement surgery, knee transplant surgery or knee change surgery, involves replacing the knee joint with an artificial implant.
+This implant typically consists of high-density polyethylene on one side, supported by a cobalt chrome molybdenum base, and polished chrome molybdenum on the opposite side—materials known for their strength and durability.
+The primary goal of the surgery is to alleviate pain and restore mobility, particularly for individuals with severe knee damage caused by osteoarthritis or rheumatoid arthritis.

 Knee replacement surgery is generally covered by insurance